Iqos: Youth-oriented marketing

-Criticism and Controversies
+Criticism and controversies

+Lobbying

 In December 2017, Reuters published documents and testimonies from former employees alleging irregularities in the clinical trials conducted by PMI for the approval of the Iqos product by the U.S. FDA.
 This investigative work reported that Philip Morris was lobbying to block or weaken the provisions made under the WHO Framework Convention on Tobacco Control (FCTC), going against the idea that the company would support a smoke-free future.

+Toxicity

 A number of third-party toxicity studies had findings which often contradicted those of Philip Morris International.
 UCSF-based Professor Stanton Glantz concluded that in terms of harmfulness, "Iqos is not detectably different from conventional cigarettes."
 A 2020 systematic review of the available scientific literature found very limited available data on the effects of Iqos on a smoker's health and recommended further studies.

 In October 2018, the Belgian Cancer Foundation issued advice on Iqos, based on previous independent studies published on the subject.
 The Foundation claimed that "Iqos is not a solution" for quitting smoking."
 It further stated that "if the tobacco giant is positioning itself in this innovative market, it is to compensate for the financial losses resulting from the reduced sales of cigarettes (...).
 The tobacco industry is therefore exploring solutions in order to continue to make profits and keep dependent consumers."

 In July 2020, the World Health Organization (WHO) published a "statement on heated tobacco products and the U.S. FDA decision regarding Iqos", which read: "WHO reiterates that reducing exposure to harmful chemicals in Heated Tobacco Products (HTPs) does not render them harmless, nor does it translate to reduced risk to human health.
 Indeed, some toxins are present at higher levels in HTP aerosols than in conventional cigarette smoke, and there are some additional toxins present in HTP aerosols that are not present in conventional cigarette smoke.
 The health implications of exposure to these are unknown. (...)
 Given that health may be affected by exposure to additional toxins when using HTPs, claims that HTPs reduce exposure to harmful chemicals relative to conventional cigarettes may be misleading."

 According to the University of Bath's TobaccoTactics website, "There is very little evidence that Iqos is effective as a [cigarette] quit tool at the individual level or population level."
 According to the Netherlands National Institute for Public Health and the Environment, Iqos is "harmful to health, but probably less harmful than smoking tobacco cigarettes".